farimarwat/WifiMaster/README.md

 Release the app with full investment/ads.
 Increaseing users means more data upload to your server

 ### Method 2 (use getWifiById()):
-Use your own mobiles upt 10, 20 or may 30.
+Use your own mobiles upto 10, 20 or may 30.
 Run loop on the method and upload to your server.
 Start from id = 1.
 For looping, use recursion not the actual loop.

 ## Note: